Alex1304/ultimategdbot/README.md

 ## About UltimateGDBot

 UltimateGDBot is a Discord bot owned by **alex1304** and designed for Geometry Dash players.
-It is written in **Java 17** and uses [Discord4J](https://discord4j.com) and [Botrino](https://botrino.alex1304.com).
+It is written in **Java 21** and uses [Discord4J](https://discord4j.com) and [Botrino](https://botrino.alex1304.com).

 UltimateGDBot is currently operating in more than 21,000 servers.
-You can invite UltimateGDBot to your own server using the following authorization link: https://discord.com/oauth2/authorize?client_id=358598636436979713&scope=bot+applications.commands&permissions=379904
+You can invite UltimateGDBot to your own server using the Add App button on its Discord profile (UltimateGDBot#2232).

 You have a suggestion, a bug to report, or need help?
 Join the official server: https://discord.gg/VpVdKvg

-UltimateGDBot is hosted and powered by FastVM, a company that sells powerful virtual private servers for a low price.
-Check their plans on their website https://www.fastvm.io/ and use promo code `GDBOT` to get 10% discount.
+The official UltimateGDBot instance is hosted on [Hostinger](<https://hostinger.fr?REFERRALCODE=FNUHOSTIN7GX>).
+If you need a cheap and powerful VPS to host a Discord bot you can order one via this [referral link](<https://www.hostinger.fr/cart?product=vps%3Avps_kvm_4&period=24&referral_type=cart_link&REFERRALCODE=FNUHOSTIN7GX&referral_id=0194288b-250b-73a7-8514-d8407b14be74>).
+You will get a -20% discount on the KVM 4 plan (4 core vCPU + 16 GB RAM)

 ## Self-hosting